LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

             }

             ngOnDestroy() {
-              this.subscription?.unsubscribe(); // Don't forget this!
+              this.subscription?.unsubscribe(); // hey don't forget this!
             }

             🎯 No Cleanup Required